 Early Childhood Development program managers in First Nations, Métis and Inuit communities and in the provincial and national offices of Aboriginal Head Start have asked questions that recognize the cultural nature of development such as: 'What are developmental milestones for Aboriginal children?'
 'How can we evaluate effects of Aboriginal ECD programs in culturally appropriate ways?'
 'How can we prevent over-diagnosis of Aboriginal children as a result of experts using standardized tools?'
 'How could population-based studies of Aboriginal children be done that recognize our cultural-specific goals for our children?'

-The idea of doing a scan of community experiences with screening and assessment arose at Aboriginal ECD conferences, where there has been rich and intense discussion of how to identify children who need a closer look, or who need extra supports.
-Many practitioners have described creative approaches they use to decide whether children are 'on track' developmentally or whether they need assessment or service referrals.
-And there is also a lot of variability in whether children who are referred actually receive services.
-This project will compile some of these community-based understandings and experiences.
+In the screening projects, many practitioners described creative approaches they use to decide whether children are 'on track' developmentally or whether they need assessment or service referrals, instead of or in addition to using standardized tools.
+There was a lot of variability found across programs and communities with regards to which children are referred, based on what observations, and whether children who are referred actually receive services.
+This project compiled some of these community-based understandings and experiences.

 The project findings underscored the need for community groups to work with educators, health workers, clinical specialists, and others to explore possibilities for mutually informing, re-constructing, or combining European-heritage concepts and methods for assessing child development with Indigenous knowledges' of child development in order to achieve culturally relevant, useful approaches to characterizing Indigenous children's development.
 It is important to reflect local conceptualizations and indicators in measures and interpretations of developmental 'stage', developmental milestones, school readiness, self concept, cultural identity, and various special needs.